prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 # Alerting

-This guide assumes you have a basic understanding of the `Prometheus` resource and have read the [getting started guide][getting-started].
+This guide assumes you have a basic understanding of the `Prometheus` resource and have read the [getting started guide](getting-started.md).

 The Prometheus Operator introduces an Alertmanager resource, which allows users to declaratively describe an Alertmanager cluster.
 To successfully deploy an Alertmanager cluster, it is important to understand the contract between Prometheus and Alertmanager.